Hi! I’m a traveling artist, musician, athlete, and teacher.

 2012 to 2013: Southeast Asia backpacking tour: Thailand (I stayed for 3 months, my highlight being a 12 day Thai Massage School in a rural village), Cambodia, Vietnam, Taiwan, (renting a motorbike for a solo road trip) Indonesia, and Malaysia.

 2013 to 2014: Working holiday year in Australia where I picked strawberries, washed dishes, and played music in the streets to earn money for traveling.

 2014 to 2015: Moved back to California to figure out my next plan and worked at the SBCC writing center.

 2015 to 2017: Taught English in Fukui, Japan at 2 junior high schools with the JET program where I survived snowy winters and drove around in my tiny car.
 I played futsal on the weekends and also found a frisbee team.

-2018 to 2020: Taught English to high schoolers in a small Spanish pueblo called Almendralejo for a year, then moved to Malaga, where I’m currently working at an elementary school.
-It’s my second year here and I’m currently trying to figure out my next step!
+2018 to 2020: Taught English to high schoolers in a small Spanish pueblo called Almendralejo for a year, then moved to Malaga, where I worked at an elementary school.
+Such a magical experience!

 2020-2021: During the pandemic, I went back to grad school at UCSB and got a teaching credential and masters in education.